 - 1. Are you happy with the location of appliances in your kitchen? - 2.
-Are your appliances at the right height for you, and are they the right size for your needs? - 3.
-Do you have enough storage? - 4.
+Are your appliances at the right height for you, and are they the right size for your needs? - Do you have enough storage? - 4.
 Do you have adequate worktop space? - 5.
-Does the atmosphere suit you, and does the flow of the kitchen work? - 6.
+Does the atmosphere suit you, and does the flow of the kitchen work? - 5.
 Do you have suitable seating? - 7.
 Are you happy with the lighting? - 8.
 Consider additional features: do you want an island unit, a breakfast bar or a wine chiller?

-To test if your ideas will work, it is important to put pen to paper.
+If you are designing the kitchen yourself, test if your ideas will work, it is important to put pen to paper.
 Measure the space available for your new kitchen and mock-up the room using graph paper.